netlands/PhotoSync/README.md

     npx electron-packager . --overwrite --asar

 You will find the executable in a newly created folder (e.g. photosync-win32-x64).
+Settings are stored in a config.local.json file located in the same folder.
 Since the executable still runs a Node web server you can also access the app via a regular web browser.

 ## Disclaimer